ajrcarey/pdfium-render/README.md

 The `image`, `thread_safe`, and `pdfium_latest` features are enabled by default.
 All other features are disabled by default.

+## Minimum supported Rust version

+With the `image` feature enabled, the minimum supported Rust version of `pdfium-render` will align with the minimum supported Rust version of `image` (at the time of writing, Rust 1.80).
+With the `image` feature disabled, the minimum supported Rust version of `pdfium-render` is 1.60.

 ## Porting existing Pdfium code from other languages

 The high-level idiomatic Rust interface provided by `pdfium-render` is built on top of raw FFI bindings to the Pdfium API defined in the `PdfiumLibraryBindings` trait.
 It is completely feasible to use these raw FFI bindings directly if you wish, making porting existing code that uses the Pdfium API trivial while still gaining the benefits of late binding and WASM compatibility.
 For instance, the following code snippet (taken from a C++ sample):

 ```cpp